PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 The overall Goal is not complete.
 In particular:

 - Continue staged extraction/indexing of the remaining legacy layout rules.
-  The immediate next unit is the extracted `_optimize_transpose_dual_mul_concat_prepost_nhwc_chains`: move it to shared graph/layout state and replace all six raw production positions with a stable transactional runner.
+  The immediate next unit is `_optimize_transpose_axis3_const_concat_bridge_nhwc_chains`: establish a dedicated compact success/rejection corpus before mechanical extraction.
 - Complete the remaining central lowerer/registry decomposition and consolidate op-family validation, capability selection, and lowering.
 - Reconnect and exhaustively validate quantization, split/crop, custom/pseudo